erickbytes/lofipython/content/blog/ways-to-free-up-disk-space-on-your-computer.rst

     apt list --installed > installed_packages.txt

-Once you've found a package you want to remove, learn more about it with the apt show command.
+Once you've targeted a package, learn more about it with the apt show command.
 The apt show command displays if a package is essential or required.
+It also lists its dependency modules.
+Any leftover packages will be removed by the autoremove command if they are "orphaned" after you purge a package.

 .. code:: console